Projected subgradient methods for paraconvex optimization: Application to robust low-rank matrix recovery: Projected subgradient algorithm for paraconvex optimization

-The previous theorem established that projected subgradient methods with nonsummable step-size exhibit subsequential convergence.
-The following theorem extends this result by demonstrating the convergence of the iterations $x_{k}$ generated by the projected subgradient method when the step-size satisfies the following conditions:
+The previous theorem established that PSMs with nonsummable step-size exhibit subsequential convergence.
+The following theorem extends this result by demonstrating the convergence of $\{f(x_k)-f^*\}_{k\geq 1}$ and $\{\dist(x_k;\mathcal{X}^*)\}_{k\geq 1}$ where $\{x_{k}\}_{k\geq 1}$ is generated by the PSM when the step-size is Square-Summable but Not Summable (SSNS) satisfying the following conditions: